maccmu/macposts/README.md

 For normal users, you can instead use the precompiled wheels of tagged releases for certain platforms and Python versions on the GitHub [releases] page.
 There are “sdist” packages on the [releases] page as well.
-To install an sdist package, a C++ toolchain and CMake are required.
+To install an sdist package, a C++ toolchain are required.

 ## Usage